 Kohm Yah-Mah-Nee Visitor Center

-Find a small cafe inside the visitor center with salads, sandwiches, coffee drinks, soft drinks and ice cream also with a gift store.
-Wifi is available too.
+Find a small cafe inside the visitor center with salads, sandwiches, coffee drinks, soft drinks and ice cream as well as a gift store.
+Wifi is available, too.

 Picnicking in Lassen